-Facilitating community-led public planning ensures that new park amenities and investments are not solely guided by population numbers or place types, but also by the unique needs of the populations, especially the youth population, served by our parks and community centers.
+Facilitating community-led public planning ensures that new park amenities and investments are not solely guided by population numbers or place types, but also by the unique needs of the populations served by our parks and community centers, especially the youth.

-Public planning is an important way to accomplish efficiently allocating limited resources by allowing residents to plan their most desired amenities and projects, guaranteeing improvements with the greatest impact and the largest return on investment.
-Properly maintained and utilized parks function as vital anchors in our neighborhoods that have faced decades of disinvestment.
+Public planning is an important way to efficiently allocate limited resources by allowing residents to plan their most desired amenities and projects, guaranteeing improvements with the greatest impact and the largest return on investment.
+Properly maintained and utilized parks function as vital anchors in neighborhoods that have faced decades of disinvestment.